SCREENING OF ANTI-DIABETIC EFFECT OF POLYHERBAL AYURVEDIC FORMULATION – BILWADI CHURNA IN STREPTOZOTOCIN INDUCED DIABETIC RATSHTML Full Text

 |5||Standard drug (10mg/kg)||160.54 ± 1.30||159.46 ± 1.24|

-Effect on Lipid Profile: Increase lipid peroxidation seen in diabetic condition is attributed to increased oxidative stress in the cells as a result of the depletion of antioxidant system.
-In support to this view levels of both enzymatic antioxidant decreased and lysozomal enzymes increased in diabetic rats.
-It is interesting that in poly herbal formulation treated animals there was a decrease in lipid peroxidation, increases levels of antioxidants enzymes and decrease in lysozomal enzymes.
+Effect on Lipid Profile: Increase lipid peroxidation seen in the diabetic condition is attributed to increased oxidative stress in the cells as a result of the depletion of the antioxidant system.
+In support of this view, levels of both enzymatic anti-oxidant decreased and lysosomal enzymes increased in diabetic rats.
+It is interesting that in polyherbal formulation treated animals, there was a decrease in lipid peroxidation, increases levels of antioxidants enzymes, and decrease in lysosomal enzymes.

 TABLE 5: EFFECT OF PHF ON LIPID PROFILE IN STREPTOZOTOCIN INDUCED DIABETIC RATS

 |1||Normal control||38.87 ± 1.02||25.33 ± 2.27||18.13 ± 0.90|

 |2||Diabetic control||78.67 ± 1.52*||141.80 ± 6.60*||26.53 ± 0.83*|

 |3||PHF ( mg/kg)||23.00 ± 1.29||51.00 ± 5.29||25.43 ± 1.06|